Magueye717/backend-business-case/README.md

  This project allows tracking of packages in real time.
  It is composed of two parts: the server (backend) and the client (frontend).

-This project is made with Node.js because it is fast and robust.
+The server is made with Node.js because it is fast and robust.
 Here is the structure of the project:
 The `app.js` is the bootstrap file.
 This file is the entry point of the application.
 On the `app.js`, we have defined the middlewares, created the server and all the socket requests for the real times connection with the client.